-Put flour and butter into food processor.
-Process until mixture resembles breadcrumbs.
-Add egg and water.
+Cut butter into 2cm cubes.
+Put flour and butter into a food processor and process until mixture resembles breadcrumbs.
+Add lightly beaten egg and chilled water.
 Process until mixture comes together in a ball.

 Note: I have not had any success with gluten-free variations on this recipe.
 Specialty gluten free, ready-made pastries and mixes are available at selected outlets.
 I have not yet tried them all to be able to recommend the best options.

 I use the same blind baking beans a few times over.
 Let them cool completely after use and store in a labelled and air tight jar or container at the back of the pantry.
 If they are not cooled completely, they will sweat and go mouldy in storage.
 Do not use beans for any other cooking purposes and dispose of after a few uses.

 Life for us has been all about survival on a shoestring budget.
 I cook from scratch and don't buy prepackaged mixes of anything.
 I've learnt how to live on very basic (and cheap) staples.
 I've raised happy and healthy kids and I believe that good food is central to a good life!